AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 Every virtual machine that Vagrant configures always has at least one network adapter.
 [For VirtualBox, this first network adapter and its configuration is hard-coded and cannot be changed](https://www.vagrantup.com/docs/virtualbox/boxes.html#virtual-machine).
 (Well, not without changing the source code for Vagrant itself, anyway).
 Vagrant always configures this adapter to use [VirtualBox's `NAT` networking mode](https://www.virtualbox.org/manual/ch06.html#network_nat).
 In this mode, the virtual machine is able to access the Internet through the physical (host) machine's own network connection, but no other machines can access it because it is placed behind a virtual [Network Address Translation (NAT)](https://simple.wikipedia.org/wiki/Network_address_translation) router of its own.

-> :beginner: In addition to virtualizing "machine" hardware, VirtualBox (and most other hypervisors) can also virtualize *network* devices, including routers, switches, and even some network services (i.e., [DHCP](https://simple.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) servers), in order to create a network environment in which the virtual machine can operate.
+> :beginner: In addition to virtualizing "machine" hardware, VirtualBox (and most other hypervisors) can also virtualize *network* devices, including routers, switches, and even some network services, in order to create a network environment in which the virtual machine can operate.
 A full discussion of network engineering is beyond the scope of this lab, but see the [VirtualBox networking modes](#virtualbox-networking-modes) discussion section, below, for additional information.
 For now, suffice it to say that without correctly configuring a second network adapter to your VirtualBox-backed and Vagrant-configured virtual machine, no other virtual machine will be able to communicate directly with it.

 In order for our two virtual machines to be able to hear one another when they speak, they need to be connected to the same network.
 To accomplish this, we can instruct Vagrant to instruct VirtualBox to add a second virtualized [network interface card (NIC)](https://en.wikipedia.org/wiki/Network_interface_controller) to each machine and to connect both machines's second NIC to the same virtualized network.
 To have Vagrant add subsequent NICs to a virtual machine, we use [the `config.vm.network` method](https://www.vagrantup.com/docs/networking/basic_usage.html) call.